roman-milk/roman-milk.github.io/catching-mommy-lesb.md

  I smiled internally at her witty 'never' quip, as I quickly thrust my face between her legs and into her cunt.
 I licked and was instantly taken aback by her taste.
 It was surprisingly tangy and I knew that any morning after regret and guilt would be dissipated by the reality that I would drop to my knees and lick her cunt anytime or anyplace.
 I was addicted.
 I explored her pussy lips, her clit and, eventually, my tongue darted in and out of her pussy as her moans increased.
 My own cunt was leaking and begging to be finished off, yet I focused on Olivia's cunt, hoping that getting her off would eventually get me off.

  I have no idea how long, I licked, nibbled and explored Olivia's cunt, but her hand on the back of my head, implied she was close.
 I sucked her clit between my lips and heard her moan, "Don't stop, my slut."
-Report_Story #3